How Your Environment Shapes Productivity

 - 3 min read

 Decades of research in environmental psychology show that natural environments actively restore cognitive capacity.
-One of the most influential frameworks, Attention Restoration Theory, developed by psychologists Rachel and Stephen Kaplan, explains how nature allows the brain’s “directed attention” system to recover from mental fatigue.
+One influential framework, Attention Restoration Theory, developed by psychologists Rachel and Stephen Kaplan, explains how nature allows the brain’s “directed attention” system to recover from mental fatigue.

 Neuroscience research supports this.
 Studies published in journals such as Frontiers in Psychology and Environmental Health Perspectives have shown that exposure to green spaces lowers cortisol levels (the stress hormone), improves working memory, and enhances cognitive flexibility — a key driver of creative problem-solving.